markushinz/socket-gateway/README.md

 Check `config.js` on how to change further (environment) variables and how `certificateAuthorities.json` is parsed.

-Finally, set the URL of the outer layer as an environment variable `OUTER_LAYER` and deploy the inner layer with `sudo ./deploy.sh master npm`.
+Finally, set the URL of the outer layer as an environment variable `OUTER_LAYER` and start the inner layer with `sudo ./deploy.sh master npm`.

 ## Gateway